 Technicians regularly use anti-static wrist straps when they are building computers.
-These straps are also commonly referred to as ground bracelets and ESD wrist straps, which is something you have probably seen if you watch YouTube tutorials.
+They are also commonly used in conjunction with Anti-Static Mats.
+These wrist straps are also commonly referred to as ground bracelets and ESD wrist straps, which is something you have probably seen if you watch YouTube tutorials.

-In fact, these wrist straps are used in any sort of activity whereby there is electrostatic discharge.
+These wrist straps are used in any activity whereby there is electrostatic discharge.
 You want to avoid this as much as possible, as even the smallest amount of ESD could cause irreparable damage to your electrical components or hardware, rendering them useless.

-With that being said, if you work in the electronics industry or you have any sort of hobbies that fall into these areas, continue reading to find out exactly how to use an anti-static wrist strap.
+With that being said, if you work in the electronics industry or have any hobbies that fall into these areas, continue reading to find out exactly how to use an anti-static wrist strap.
 This should help you to determine the best solution for you, and you will also discover more about anti-static ankle straps.

-These set-ups are recommended for those who work with electrical components daily, especially if you have a lot of cost involved.
+These set-ups are recommended for those who work with electrical components daily, especially if you have a lot of costs involved.
 For example, if your job involves working with satellites, you should most certainly go down this route to protect the equipment you work with.

 Ensure you read them carefully so you do not make any mistakes.
-In some cases, cables will be provided and you will receive crocodile clips to so that you can connect both the mat and the wrist strip directly to the PC that you are using.
+In some cases, cables will be provided, and you will receive crocodile clips so you can connect the mat and wrist strip directly to the PC you are using.

-There are other systems, such as the ones that we sell here at First Mats, which require you to connect your wristband to a connection point on the mat.
+There are other systems, such as the ones we sell here at First Mats, which require you to connect your wristband to a connection point on the mat.
 This will also be connected to a specially designed plug socket or a Common Ground Point.

-This is common when workers need to be mobile in a work area and, therefore, a grounding cable would merely get in the way.
-Moreover, they are often using in operating theatres, whereby explosive anaesthetic gases and oxygen are utilised.
+This is common when workers need to be mobile in a work area; therefore, a grounding cable would merely get in the way.
+Moreover, they are often used in operating theatres, whereby explosive anaesthetic gases and oxygen are utilised.
 If this is the case, you can use an anti-static mat to ground yourself.

-Hopefully, you now have a better understanding regarding the different ways that you can use your anti-static wrist strap.
-While you can use it without a mat, most technicians prefer to go for the option of grounding, as this is much more suitable for people that are using electronic components on a daily basis.
-There are plenty of great videos online you can refer to as well if you want to see an anti-static wrist strap in action to make sure you are using it properly.
+Hopefully, you can better understand how to use your anti-static wrist strap.
+While you can use it without a mat, most technicians prefer the option of grounding, as this is much more suitable for people using electronic components daily.
+There are plenty of great online videos you can refer to if you want to see an anti-static wrist strap in action to ensure you are using it properly.

 More information: Anti-Static Mats and Accessories